DNS over HTTPS (DoH) activation in Chrome

 Let's see how it works:

 Find the Chrome shortcut.
-It may be on your taskbar, in the taskbar, start menu, or somewhere else in your file system.
+It may be on your taskbar, desktop, start menu, or elsewhere in your file system.

 Then right-click the Chrome shortcut and select Properties.